inria-larsen/emg-processing/app/scripts/README.md

 Modify the file to make it compliant to your installation.

 For example, you probably need to change the name of the computation nodes (by default here ``andyNode``).
 If you do not know what a computation node is in yarp, it is a yarprun node that was created to execute programs via yarpmanager.
-If you don't have a cluster installtion, simply do:
+If you don't have a cluster installation, simply do:

 ```
 yarp namespace /testEMG